MehmetKaplan/tamed-state-machine/README.md

 ### Why?

 One of the frequently encountered problems in software development is the need to handle the state machines.
 Even though the state machine concept is straight forward, handling them is usually hard and open to errors, considering possible points that require intensive care.

-In order to reduce this repetitive work of handling state machines with the needed intensive are, this project was created.
+In order to reduce this repetitive work of handling state machines with the needed intensive care, this project was created.

 This project is a state machine handler that is based on a PostgresSQL database.
-The state machine is defined in the database and the code that handles it is generated from the database.

-*Please note, this library is **not** a state machine visualization library.*
+The state machine is defined in the database and the code that handles it is generated from the database. *Please note, this library is **not** a state machine visualization library.*
 ### Requirements

 1. An Ubuntu server with `bash` shell.
 2. A PostgresSQL database (the installation method is below, in the `Install DB` section, below. )

 ### Setup